-The Department of Immigration (DIAC) requires applicants for a student visa to have Overseas Student Health Cover (OSHC) in place for the duration of their visa.
-Most students from Belgium, Sweden and Norway are exempted.
-OSHC covers the cost for out-of-hospital and some hospital medical treatment, pharmaceuticals and emergency ambulance services.
-More information is available from the Australian Government Department of Health and Aging (DoHA).
+The Department of Home Affairs requires applicants for a student visa to have Overseas Student Health Cover (OSHC) in place for the duration of their visa.
+Most students from Belgium, Sweden and Norway are exempted; the Australian Department of Health website has more detail on OSHC exemptions.

-Health insurance arrangements that are not approved by the Department of Health and Aging do not satisfy the criteria for the grant of a student visa.
+Unacceptable health insurance that is not approved by the Australian Department of Health will not satisfy the criteria for getting a student visa.

 If the University has arranged OSHC on your behalf, you will be covered from the date you arrive in Australia.
-You can order your OSHC card online when you are in Australia.
-If you need to access medical services but do not have your OSHC card yet, you can print a temporary certificate from the Allianz Global Assistance OSHC website.
+You can order your OSHC card when you are in Australia.

 Australia has reciprocal health care arrangements with a number of countries, including Great Britain, Finland, New Zealand, Ireland, Italy, Malta and the Netherlands.
 Visitors from these countries are entitled to limited subsidised health services.